SoraKumo001/next-urql/README.md

 # next-urql

-Next.js で`urql`を使ってファイル SSR をするサンプル
+Sample of file SSR using `urql` in Next.js.

-- デモ
+- demo
   <https://next-urql.vercel.app/>